JoachimRnd/Scalable-Microservices-E-commerce-App/project/src/Services.md

 ### Associated technologies

-- **Node.js** and **Express**: The service is built using Node.js and the Express framework to handle HTTP requests and manage routes.
-- **CouchDB**: A NoSQL database used for storing order information.
-Views are created within CouchDB to facilitate queries related to user-specific orders.
 - **Gulp**: A javascript task runner to build the application.
 - **JWT**: A javascript library to generate and verify JSON Web Tokens, very userful for stateless applications, used in this case to check the role of the user (using the provided token).